 - 2. Remove the SIM card.

 - 3. Remove the base cover.

 - 4. Remove the assembly-inner frame.

+- 5. Remove the plastic filler, if applicable.

+- 6. Remove the battery.

 The following images indicate the location of the speakers and provide a visual representation of the removal procedure.